lopezdsr/sql-query/sqlref/sql_reference.template.md

 the keyword `ALL` that causes all rows to be returned.

 Note that `DISTRIBUTE BY`, `SORT BY` and `CLUSTER BY` only have an effect during your SQL query execution and do not influence the query result written back to Cloud {{site.data.keyword.cos_short}}.
-Use these clauses only in execution of subqueries in order to optimize the outer query execution that works on the intermediate result sets produced by the sub queries.
-In order to define the persistent target of the overall query that is written back to Cloud {{site.data.keyword.cos_short}}, you need to use the dedicated [resultClause](#resultClause) instead.
+Use these clauses only in execution of subqueries to optimize the outer query execution that works on the intermediate result sets produced by the sub queries.
+To define the persistent target of the overall query that is written back to Cloud {{site.data.keyword.cos_short}}, you need to use the dedicated [resultClause](#resultClause) instead.

 <h3>Examples</h3>